-I am a postgraduate research student at the Warwick Institute for the Science of the Cities.
+I am a postgraduate research student at the Department of Computer Science.
 I am currently studying towards my PhD in Urban Science under the supervision of Professor Hakan Ferhatosmanoglu.
 I graduated from the University of Bristol with a First Class degree in Civil Engineering.
 I was also fortunate to spend part of my undergraduate studies abroad, at the University of Sydney.
 My previous work at the University of Bristol involved the completion of a substantial project concerning the design of a sustainable community with a particular focus on innovative and sustainable transport.

 Although open data release is becoming more widespread, location data is aggregated and anonymised to such an extent that it is no longer useful for popular analytical tasks (e.g. facility location, hotspot mapping).
 My main research focus is on developing algorithms that can privatise location data, such that the privacy of all individuals in a dataset is maintained, whilst also ensuring that the patterns and relationships present in the real data are preserved as much as possible.
 Whilst my work currently focuses on location data, the same approach can be used to protect other sensitive datasets, such as medical data and financial transactions.